You are here

 B.A. with Highest Honors in English, Oberlin College, 1989

 Elizabeth Freeman began her teaching career at Sarah Lawrence College, coming to UC Davis in 2000.
 She specializes in American literature and gender/sexuality/queer studies, and her articles have appeared in numerous scholarly journals.
 She has written two books, The Wedding Complex: Forms of Belonging in Modern American Culture (Duke UP, 2002), and Time Binds: Queer Temporalities, Queer Histories (Duke UP, 2010).
 She was also the editor of a special issue of GLQ, "Queer Temporalities" (2007).
-She now serves as Editor of GLQ, with Professor of History Nayan Shah at UCSD.
+Between 2011 and 2017, she served as Co-Editor of GLQ: A Journal of Lesbian and Gay Studies.

 Time Binds (Duke University Press, 2010)